hstarmans/ldgraphy/README.md

   * Hexastorm hat ($30)

 The Hexastorm hat is not for sale and has to be produced manually.
 The prism has to be glued on top of the polygon motor.
+The frame was donated by [Felixprinters](https://www.felixprinters.com).

 Work in Progress
 ----------------
 The project is work on progress.
 Currently, it is possible to reach a phase-locked loop with the Hexastorm and sent lines to the scanner via Python 3.
 The stepper motors can be moved and homed via the limit switches.
+The scanhad is mounted on a frame.
+The power of the laser can be set via a digital potentiometer.

 Image used
 --------------